Amnemne/hello-world/README.md

 # hello-world
 hello-world

-Hi!I'm student to start programming,thank you.
+Hi!
+I'm student to start programming,thank you.